 4 Day AI and Data Literacy course (primary teachers and senior leaders)

-APPLICATIONS ARE OPEN!
+APPLICATIONS ARE OPEN! – Click here to apply

 Data Education in Schools is offering a free course on data literacy in the primary classroom.
-Primary teachers attending the course in 2022/23 have said:
+We still have a few places available (particularly places with partially-funded classroom cover for teachers in Edinburgh, the Lothians, Scottish Borders, and Fife).

 “This course has given me the confidence and desire to present the data work that I do with children in a more engaging way”